Relief Copilot. Salary: $20,000 or less

-You just completed your copilot requirements, and you were lucky enough to pick up a relief pilot job with a fire crew out west.
+You just completed your copilot requirements, and were lucky enough to pick up a relief pilot job with a fire crew out west.
 A year later, you've put out fewer fires than your niece did blowing out her birthday candles last June.
 Still, maybe this will get your foot in the door.

-Five more years gone by, and you've had your captain's card for two of them.
-You've been flying as much as you can, racking up the hours and the dollars, while you quietly put together a plan to purchase three tankers and start your own company.
+You've had your captain's card for two years.
+You've been flying as much as you can, racking up the hours and the dollars while quietly putting together a plan to purchase three tankers and start your own company.
 You feel sorta weird doing it, but you spend every night praying for more of the country to spontaneously ignite.

 Twenty years in, and countless hours later, you're finally the one Alfred was referring to in The Dark Knight.
-Your company's been operating for five years, and you're steadily gaining market share, fielding nearly new tankers while your competitors struggle to maintain their old workhorse aircraft.
+Your company's steadily gaining market share, fielding nearly new tankers while your competitors struggle to maintain their old workhorse aircraft.
 You're adding two Air Tractor helicopters this year, and you're scoping out the Canadian market.
 The sky's the limit.